Shelton-Xing/sdl-factor-demo/README.md

 ---

+## 🧠 Intuition

+This project builds a simple factor based on institutional money flow.

+The idea is:
+- Large investors can move prices, but not instantly
+- There is a short delay before the market fully reacts
+- This delay may create predictable returns over the next 10–20 days

+I test this idea using:
+- cross-sectional IC
+- quintile portfolio backtests

 ## 📜 Abstract

 We introduce a novel cross-sectional pricing factor — the **Smart-Dumb Lag (SDL)** — that captures the information asymmetry between institutional investors ("smart money") and retail traders ("dumb money") in the Chinese A-share market.